fO-000/bluing/README-中文.md

                device.

 Options:
     -h, --help                Display this help.
     -v, --version             Show the version.
     -i <hci>                  HCI device used for subsequent scans. [default: The first HCI device] -m <mode>                 Scan mode, support BR, LE, SDP, GATT and vuln.
     --inquiry-len=<n>         Inquiry_Length parameter of HCI_Inquiry command. [default: 8]
     --lmp-feature             Scan LMP features of the remote BR/EDR device.
     --scan-type=<type>        Scan type used for scanning LE devices, active or passive. [default: active]
     --timeout=<sec>           Duration of the LE scanning, but may not be precise. [default: 10] --sort=<key>              Sort the discovered devices by key, only support RSSI now. [default: rssi]
     --adv                     Sniff advertising physical channel PDU.
 Need at least one micro:bit.
     --ll-feature              Scan LL features of the remote LE device.
     --smp-feature             Detect pairing features of the remote LE device.
     --channel=<num>           LE advertising physical channel, 37, 38 or 39). [default: 37,38,39]
     --include-descriptor      Fetch descriptor information.
     --addr-type=<type>        Type of the LE address, public or random.
+    --io-capability=<name>    Set IO capability of the agent.
+Available value: DisplayOnly, DisplayYesNo, KeyboardOnly, NoInputNoOutput, KeyboardDisplay (KeyboardOnly) [default: NoInputNoOutput]
+    --clean                   Clean the cached data of a remote device.
 ```

 ### BR 设备扫描 `-m br`